jhajek/Linux-text-book-part-1/files/Labs/Chapter-10/lab-chapter-10.md

 1) Use `systemctl` to enable and start the nginx.service (Fedora).
 Take a screenshot of this command and its output (you may need to install ngnix).

-1) Change the `systemd` target to the systemd commandline-only level, display the `systemd` default target level, and then change back to the GUI target (or runlevel5).
+1) Change the `systemd` target to the systemd commandline-only level, display the `systemd` default target level, display the new default run-level and take a screenshot.
+Then change the run level back to the GUI target (or runlevel5) and take a screenshot of the default run-level.

 1) Using systemctl and the `--show` option, display the "After" and "Wants" properties of the sshd.service.